• Australia

 8. Stay Informed

-Educate yourself about the risks associated with gambling and the signs of problem gambling.
+Responsible gambling advice always includes contacting specialists (such as psychologists or financial consultants) or support groups.
+Educate yourself about the risks and signs of problem gambling.
 By staying informed, you can recognize potential red flags early on and take proactive steps to address them.

 Resources and Support

-Navigating the complexities of responsible gambling often requires a supportive network and access to valuable resources.
+Navigating the complexities of responsible gambling often requires a support network and access to valuable resources.
 Whether seeking assistance for oneself or a loved one, understanding where to turn for help is paramount.

-In the following tables, we present a comprehensive compilation of contact details across various states, connecting individuals with organizations, helplines, and counseling services dedicated to promoting responsible gambling practices and providing support for those in need.
+In the following tables, we present a comprehensive compilation of responsible gambling organizations in the USA across various states, connecting individuals with companies, helplines, and counseling services dedicated to promoting responsible practices and providing support for those in need.

-Take a step towards a healthier relationship with gambling by exploring the wealth of resources available in your area.
+Take a step toward a healthier relationship with gambling by exploring the wealth of resources available in your area.
+If you feel you are losing control and are betting more than you can afford, contact your responsible online gambling team.

 National Problem Gambling Helpline